 Welcome to Singapore!
 If you’re looking for a Jewish home away from home, you’ve come to the right place.

 Singapore boasts a multiracial and religiously diverse society which prides itself in the harmonious and peaceful ties enjoyed by and between all faith communities.
-In that respect, it stands among just a few countries in the world which are genuinely free of racism and antisemitism.
+In that respect, it stands among just a few countries that are genuinely free of racism and antisemitism.

 Singapore serves as a financial hub in Asia but also as a Jewish hub.
 Our community is home to approximately 2,500 Jewish residents, mainly expatriates from Israel, America, Australia and Europe.

-Here is a short overview of the services, activities and programs we provide; av ladies Mikvah, men’s Mikveh, the Awafi Kosher restaurant, The Kosher Coffee Bean and Tea Leaf outlet, our Sunday Hebrew School program, the Abdallah Shooker home for the aged, Chevra Kadisha (Jewish burial and funeral services), our Kosher shop, Shabbat and Holy days meals and catering, outreach programs, Synagogue tours etc…
+Here is a short overview of the services, activities and programs we provide: ladies Mikvah, men’s Mikveh, the Awafi Kosher restaurant, our Sunday Hebrew School program, the Abdallah Shooker home for the aged, Chevra Kadisha (Jewish burial and funeral services), our Kosher shop, Shabbat and Holy days meals and catering, outreach programs, Synagogue tours etc…

-We look forward to see you soon with us and wish you a enjoyable stay in Singapore.
+We look forward to seeing you soon with us and wish you an enjoyable stay in Singapore.

 We hold weekly communal Shabbat meals, as well as meals on and around all of the Jewish festivals.
 So have a look around, choose YOUR fun, and let the good times begin!

 Rabbi Mordechai Abergel was born in France in 1968 and grew up in Belgium.
 He left Belgium at 17 to study at the Rabbinical College in Morristown, New Jersey.
 From 1989 to 1990 he spent time in Miami as an emissary where he led outreach activities geared towards the Sephardic communities of Greater Miami.